A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Metric for sets of trajectories based on multi-dimensional assignments

 \subsection{Computation}

-The metric proposed in \eqref{eq:mdmetric} is computed by solving a multi-dimensional assignment problem which belongs to the NP-hard family of problems \cite{garey2002computers, burkard2009assignment}.
+The metric proposed in \eqref{eq:mdmetric} is computed by solving a multi-dimensional assignment problem.
 This problem can be solved using the Viterbi algorithm \cite{viterbi1967error, forney1973viterbi}, but it is only efficient for small problems (roughly $\nx, \ny\leq 10$ in MATLAB).
-We would like to point out here that the Viterbi solution scales linearly with the duration $T$, which means that it is tractable to compute \eqref{eq:mdmetric} also for long trajectories, as long as $\nx$ and $\ny$ are small.
-One can also use methods such as the dual decomposition \cite{sontag2011introduction} to compute the assignment metric sub-optimally.
-Nevertheless, in the next section, we show that it is possible to get an accurate lower bound on the metric using linear programming which can be computed in polynomial time.
-It turns out that this lower bound is also a metric for sets of trajectories.
+The Viterbi solution scales linearly with the duration $T$, which means that it is tractable to compute \eqref{eq:mdmetric} also for long trajectories, as long as $\nx$ and $\ny$ are small.

+One can also use methods such as the dual decomposition \cite{sontag2011introduction, Komodakis11} to compute the assignment metric sub-optimally.
+Nevertheless, in the next section, we show that it is possible to get an accurate lower bound on the metric using linear programming which can be computed in polynomial time and is also a metric.